julienlucas/exchange-rate/README.md

 ---

-This app was built using [Create React App](https://create-react-app.dev/) and relies on [exchangeratesapi.io](https://exchangeratesapi.io/).
+This app was built using [Create React App](https://create-react-app.dev/) and relies on [exchangeratesapi.io](https://exchangeratesapi.io/).# exchange-rate